Waldo-Blom/PRG282-Sky_High_Super_Hero_Academy/To_Do_list.md

 # To-Do Design
 ##
+* [ ] Deployments section do
+* [ ] Create proper README (Include a Why SKY high section to explain why our name is different)
-* [ ] Add search bar to the ViewAllSuperheroes screen
+* [ ] Test on AVD
-* [ ] New UserContorl for editing of heroes -> fix the cancel edit causes that you are not able to go back to the rest of the options in the forms
+* [ ] Change formmatting for the Datagrid view to make Rank and Threat level easier to read

 ## Overall